COVID-19 cases continue to increase in South Jersey prison inmates

 BRIDGETON — A Cumberland County Democratic official has called for an apology and, if not, a…

 So far, there has been no increase in the number of fatalities at the prison.
-The identities of those that died have not been released by authorities, who have cited privacy concerns.
+The identities of those who died have not been released by authorities, who have cited privacy concerns.

 Cases also are increasing at Southern State Correctional Facility, also in Maurice River Township, which has reported 79 employees and 106 inmates tested positive, a stark increase compared to 12 days ago, when their totals were 62 and 70, respectively.